About the workshop

 Sourav Sarkar — New York Genome Center (Satija Lab)

-BIO.
+Bio.
 Sourav is a physicist turned Machine Learning and genomics researcher, working as a post-doc in the Satija Lab at the New York Genome Center.
 He did his PhD in Theoretical High Energy Physics from Humboldt University in Berlin.
 His current research interests are in Quantitative and Systems biology and applications of Machine Learning, in particular to single-cell and spatial genomics.

 Organisers